still-standing/running-adventures/_posts/story/2019-01-03-title_explanation-post.markdown

 1. the **Running Adventures**

-Being an emotional kind of guy, all my runs feels like kind of the very first run of Forrest Gum...
+Being an emotional kind of guy, all my runs feels like the very first run of Forrest Gum...

 <br>

-  <iframe width="240" height="200" src="https://www.youtube.com/embed/IFeUIJMwG4A" frameborder="0" allowfullscreen></iframe>
+  <iframe width="480" height="300"  src="https://www.youtube.com/embed/IFeUIJMwG4A" frameborder="0" allowfullscreen></iframe>

 <br>

-and each one of my runs really looks like adventure ;-)
+and each one of my runs really feels like an adventure ;-)

 2. the **Still Standing**

-After a run, **Barely Standing** would be more appropriate but **Still Standing** is more cool!
+After a run, **Barely Standing** would be more appropriate but **Still Standing** is cool!
 And more importantly, **Still Standing** appears in the lyrics of one of mine post-running favourite songs:

  <br>

-  <iframe width="240" height="200" src="https://www.youtube.com/embed/NgzRea-9TuI" frameborder="0"  allowfullscreen></iframe>
+  <iframe width="480" height="300" src="https://www.youtube.com/embed/NgzRea-9TuI" frameborder="0"  allowfullscreen></iframe>

 <br>